 PPS SUMMARY RELEVANT SEA TOPICS A Connected Scotland: our strategy for tackling social isolation and loneliness and building stronger social connections The Scottish Government's first national strategy to tackle social isolation and loneliness and build stronger connections.
 The role of the transport network in building social connections and importance of physical activity is noted in the Strategy.
 Population and Human Health A Long-Term Vision for Active Travel in Scotland 2030 Aims to encourage more people to walk and cycle for shorter everyday journeys.
 Focus on areas such as infrastructure, transport integration, cultural and behaviour change, community ownership and planning.
+Population and Human Health Active Travel Framework Contains key policy approaches to improving the uptake of walking and cycling in Scotland for travel.
 Population and Human Health Cycling Action Plan for Scotland 2017-2020 The aim of the third iteration of the Cycling Action Plan for Scotland was to gauge progress since the previous editions in 2010 and 2013 and to develop a robust set of actions that will help achieve the shared vision of "10% of everyday journeys to be made by bike, by 2020".
 The action plan outlines 19 actions of how the Scottish Government, local authorities and all key partners will achieve Scotland's active travel commitments.
 Actions include Transport Scotland holding an Annual Active Travel Summit, continuing to deliver and maintain high quality local infrastructure, improve integration with public transport, increase levels of access to bikes through projects that support inclusive cycling initiatives and increasing participation for young people of all abilities.
 Population and Human Health Scotland's Economic Strategy 2015 Sets out a framework for how the Scottish Government aims to achieve a more productive, cohesive and fairer Scotland for its people, by prioritising investment and innovation, supporting inclusive growth, and maintaining focus on increasing internationalisation.
 The strategy forms the strategic plan for existing and all future Scottish Government policy.
 Population and Human Health